Sravya-Kamineni/M3_Wiper_Control_System/5_Report/Readme.md

 ## STM32Cube IDE

 STM32Cube software ecosystem.
 STM32CubeIDE is an advanced C/C++ development platform with peripheral configuration, code generation, code compilation, and debug features for STM32 microcontrollers and microprocessors.
 It is based on the Eclipse®/CDT™ framework and GCC toolchain for the development, and GDB for the debugging.
 It allows the integration of the hundreds of existing plugins that complete the features of the Eclipse® IDE.

-## Xpack Packages

-## Windows Build Tools

-The xPack Windows Build Tools is a standalone Windows binary distribution of GNU make and a few of other tools required by the Eclipse Embedded CDT (formerly GNU MCU/ARM Eclipse) project, but the binaries can also be used in generic build environments.

-## OpenOCD

-Open On-Chip Debugger (OpenOCD) is a free, open-source project that aims to provide debugging, in-system programming, and boundary scan using a debug adapter.
-The adapter is a hardware module that provides the right signals for the target to understand.

-## QEMU

-The xPack QEMU Arm is a standalone cross-platform binary distribution of QEMU, with several extensions for Arm Cortex-M devices.
-USAGE OF PREPROCESSOR/POINTERS/FUNCTION POINTERS/STRUCT/TYPE DEF

 ## Preprocessor
 The C preprocessor is a macro processor that is used automatically by the C compiler to transform your program before actual compilation.
 It is called a macro processor because it allows you to define macros, which are brief abbreviations for longer constructs.